aoswalt/workshop-react/README.md

 ## Composition Patterns

+Methods of flexibly composing components

+---

 So far, our custom components have bundled up their presentation and logic with only allowing minimal control to consumers of the component.
 This is fine for most cases when you know the uses of your component.
 A component can be designed for more general cases by separating the logic and presentation.

 There are numerous methods to exposing control of a component to its user.
 3 of the most common are making use of children, adding slots, and render props.

 ### Children

+Accepting elements as children

+---

 We have been making use of childen with the native elements, such as the list items of a list.